ambertaal/countingwords/README.md

 ```

 Added description, repository and license fields in package.json.
-Removed entrypoint and set to private using '"private": true' in package.json.
+Removed entrypoint and set to private using `"private": true` in package.json.

 ```
 touch .gitignore
 ```

-Added 'node_modules/' to .gitignore.
+Added `node_modules/` to .gitignore.

 ```
 touch README.md